MikroElektronika/mikrosdk_click_v2/clicks/rs232toi2c/README.md

 uint8_t rs232toi2c_get_int_pin ( rs232toi2c_t *ctx );
 ```

-## Example Description

-> This example demonstrates the use of an RS232 to I2C Click board by showing the communication between the two Click board configured as a receiver and transmitter.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes the driver and performs the Click default configuration which sets the default UART configuration with 9600 baud rate.

 ```c
 void application_init ( void )
 {
     log_cfg_t log_cfg;  /**< Logger config object. */